dora-team/dora.dev/hugo/content/guides/dora-metrics-four-keys/index.md

 There are some pitfalls to watch out for as your team adopts DORA’s software delivery metrics, including the following:

 * **Setting metrics as a goal.** Ignoring [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) and making broad statements like, "Every application must deploy multiple times per day by year's end," increases the likelihood that teams will try to game the metrics.
-* **Having one metric to rule them all.** Attempting to measure complex systems with the idea that only one metric matters.Teams should identify multiple metrics, including some with a healthy amount of tension between them.
+* **Having one metric to rule them all.** Attempting to measure complex systems with the idea that only one metric matters.
+Teams should identify multiple metrics, including some with a healthy amount of tension between them.
 The [SPACE framework](https://queue.acm.org/detail.cfm?id=3454124) can guide your discovery of a set of metrics.
 * **Using industry as a shield against improving.** For example, some teams in highly regulated industries might claim that compliance requirements prevent them from disrupting the status quo.
 * **Making disparate comparisons.** These metrics are meant to be applied at the application or service level.
 Comparing metrics between vastly different applications (for example, a mobile app and a mainframe system) can be misleading.
 * **Having siloed ownership.** Sharing all four metrics across development, operations, and release teams fosters collaboration and shared ownership of the delivery process.
 Isolating teams with specific metrics can lead to friction and finger-pointing.